 The possible negative consequences of the trade were not only economic.
 Politically, as African rulers organised the capture of slaves, traditions were created of brutal and arbitrary intervention by the powerful in people’s lives.
-Meanwhile, as rival African rulers competed over the control of slave-capture and trading, wars could result.
+Meanwhile, as rival African rulers competed over the control of slave capture and trading, wars could result.
 On both counts, the Atlantic trade badly affected the political landscape of Africa, and set disturbing precedents for the future.

 Admittedly, not all the consequences of slavery for Africa can be attributed specifically to the Atlantic slave trade.
 Before, during, and after the era of the Atlantic trade, African rulers were capturing slaves for their own use, and for sale to the Middle East.
-According to Manning, between 1500 and 1900, while twelve million captives were sent on the Atlantic slave ships, eight million were kept as slaves within Africa, and six million were sent as slaves to the Middle East and other “Oriental” markets.
-But the Atlantic trade marked a substantial expansion of the African slave system, and should still be seen as responsible for many of its evils.
+According to the historian Patrick Manning, between 1500 and 1900, while twelve million captives were sent on the Atlantic slave ships, eight million were kept as slaves within Africa, and six million were sent as slaves to the Middle East and other “Oriental” markets.
+But the Atlantic trademarked a substantial expansion of the African slave system, and should still be seen as responsible for many of its evils.

-The Impact of the Atlantic Slave Trade on the New World
+The impact of the Atlantic slave trade on the New World.

 Black slaves were especially important as a labour supply for the “plantation” agriculture that developed in the New World, first in Brazil, and later in the Caribbean and the southern parts of North America.
-The plantation system had begun in medieval times on Mediterranean islands such as Crete and Cyprus - it was an unusually sophisticated form of agricultural operation for its day, producing sugar for the international market at a time when most of European agriculture concentrated on the basics of local subsistence.
+The plantation system had begun in medieval times on Mediterranean islands such as Crete and Cyprus - it was an unusually sophisticated form of agricultural operation for its day, producing sugar for the international market at a time when most of the European agriculture concentrated on the basics of local subsistence.
 But from its inception, it used slaves; and when plantations were set up in the Americas, black slaves became the backbone of the workforce.

 The long-term economic exploitation of millions of black slaves was to have a profound effect on the New World’s history.
 Most fundamentally, it produced deep social divides between the rich white and poor black communities, the consequences of which still haunt American societies now, many years after emancipation.

-The Impact of the Atlantic Slave Trade on Europe
+The impact of the Atlantic slave trade on Europe.

 The impact of the slave trade on Europe is another area of historical controversy.
 Some historians of the slave trade are keen to stress the ways in which the trade had significant economic effects in the home countries.
 However, historians of European industrialisation have often given little attention to the contribution of the slave trade, although there are exceptions.
 Readers are left asking themselves: is there any way of reconciling such approaches?

 At the centre of the debate is the economic transformation of Britain.
-During the eighteenth century, Britain became the first country in the world to “industrialise”, in terms of an unprecedented economic shift towards manufactures and commerce, and the progress of technology.
+During the eighteenth century, Britain became the first country in the world to “industrialise”, in terms of an unprecedented economic shift towards manufacturing and commerce, and the progress of technology.
 These were also years of large British involvement in the slave trade.
 So were these two trends related?

 Undoubtedly the slave trade affected the British economy in a number of ways.
-The British cotton mills, which became the emblem of the “Industrial Revolution”, depended on cheap slaved-produced cotton from the New World; cotton would have been more costly to obtain elsewhere.
-British consumers also benefited from other cheap and plentiful slaved-produced goods such as sugar.
+The British cotton mills, which became the emblem of the “Industrial Revolution”, depended on cheap slave-produced cotton from the New World; cotton would have been more costly to obtain elsewhere.
+British consumers also benefited from other cheap and plentiful slave-produced goods such as sugar.
 The profits gained from the slave trade gave the British economy an extra source of capital.
-Both the Americas and Africa, whose economies depended on slavery, became useful additional export markets for British manufactures.
+Both the Americas and Africa, whose economies depended on slavery, became useful additional export markets for British manufacturers.
 Certain British individuals, businesses, and ports prospered on the basis of the slave trade.